 On the downside, this isn’t a dedicated shelf liner.
 While that makes it among the most versatile liners on this list, it also means that it will require some extra work if you want to adhere to the surface of your counters and drawers.

-When it comes to cork shelf liners, the Jelinek Cork Group has one of the best around.
+When it comes to cork shelf liners, the Con-tact has one of the best around.
 The look is stunning, the texture is amazing, and the liner stays in place pretty well for a non-adhesive liner.

-The sheets come in a 39.5″ x 19.5″ rectangle but only comes with one per pack.
+The sheets come in an 18 or 12 inch roll, each with four feet of natural coark liner.
 This liner will definitely be on the more expensive side, even more so if you are going furnish all of your cabinetry with it.
 But it does an excellent job of protecting both your dishes and the shelves while maintaining a simple, elegant look.

 DII Non Adhesive Shelf Liner